 |Driving incident||Average annual full coverage premium in Ohio||% increase of state average annual premium|

 How to save on car insurance in Ohio

 Even though Ohio auto insurance rates are cheaper than the national average, many drivers want to save more money on their policy.
 Here are some ways you can get a lower rate:

 - Take advantage of discounts: Look for car insurance companies that offer discounts you can qualify for.
 There are often savings for good students, being claims-free and having advanced safety features in your vehicle.

-- Pay your premium in full: If you can afford to pay your annual car insurance premium upfront and in full, rather than in monthly installments, your car insurance carrier will probably lower your rate.
+- Pay your premium in full: If you can afford to pay your annual car insurance premium upfront and in full, rather than in monthly or quarterly installments, your car insurance carrier will probably lower your rate.